macprog-guy/shout/README.md

    Intel(R) Core(TM) i7-4850HQ CPU @ 2.30GHz × 8

 Suite: Synchronous cases
 ✔ Direct observer callback                                                        82,763,345 rps
-✔ Publish to the root topic with one subscriber                                      33,304,908 rps ✔ Publishing to a nested topic with one subscriber                                   19,653,191 rps ✔ Publishing to a nested topic with subscribers on topic chain                        8,622,035 rps ✔ Publishing to a nested topic with subscribers and middleware on topic chain         8,557,189 rps
+✔ Publish to the root topic with one subscriber                                   33,304,908 rps ✔ Publish to a nested topic with one subscriber                                   19,653,191 rps ✔ Publish to a nested topic with subscribers on topic chain                        8,622,035 rps ✔ Publish to a nested topic with subscribers and middleware on topic chain         8,557,189 rps

 Suite: Asynchronous cases
 ✔ Direct observer callback                                                         3,495,022 rps
-✔ Publish to the root topic with one subscriber                                       2,768,843 rps ✔ Publishing to a nested topic with one subscriber                                    2,654,318 rps ✔ Publishing to a nested topic with subscribers on topic chain                        2,283,484 rps ✔ Publishing to a nested topic with subscribers and middleware on topic chain         2,300,750 rps
+✔ Publish to the root topic with one subscriber                                    2,768,843 rps ✔ Publish to a nested topic with one subscriber                                    2,654,318 rps ✔ Publish to a nested topic with subscribers on topic chain                        2,283,484 rps ✔ Publish to a nested topic with subscribers and middleware on topic chain         2,300,750 rps
 ```

 # How small?